chuot/rdio-scanner/docs/config.md

   - **id** - Talkgroup ID.
   - **label** - Talkgroup label shown on the left side of third row.
   - **name** - Talkgroup name shown on the fouth row.
+  - **patches** - Array of talkgroup ID to include in this talkgroup.
   - **tag** - Talkgroup tag shown on the right side of second row.
 - **units** - Unit aliases.
   - **id** - Unit ID.